 Any time you notice a change in the mouth, you may be tempted to panic.
 If you suddenly start to see one or several white patches on the inside of your mouth, on your gums, or on your tongue, it’s easy to worry about possible causes.
-In general, such white patches are benign.
+In general, such white patches on gums are benign.
 But, it’s always worth having any changes in your mouth checked out by a healthcare professional.

-Are The White Spots on Your Gums Cancer?
+Are the White Spots on Your Gums Cancer?

 Leukoplakia can be caused by a variety factors.
 It can be something as simple as rubbing from ill-fitting dental appliances or a rough tooth surface causing irritation.
 Tobacco use or chronic alcohol abuse can also cause patches to develop.
 There’s even a very rare form that develops in patients with HIV.

 A: Leukoplakia is a condition in your mouth where areas of thickened, whitish patches grow.
 The membranes in your mouth that keep it moisturized overgrow to the point where they are constantly irritated.
 The patches can’t simply be scraped away.
 Leukoplakia may have been growing in your mouth for a while before you noticed it.
 In general, it doesn’t hurt, although it can be sensitive to pressure, heat, or spicy foods.
 Sometimes, leukoplakia can cause trouble swallowing if it grows for a long time.
 The patches may be multicolored, having red splotches or gray streaks.
 Hairy leukoplakia has a fuzzy (or hairy) appearance, but, unlike the oral thrush it resembles, it doesn’t scrape off.